razor-network/docs-v2/docs/unstake.md

 Unstaking and withdrawing funds from Razor Network is a 3 step process.

 1.  **Unstake**:
     After unstaking, the users sRAZOR tokens are locked in the Stake Manager contract for `unstakeLockPeriod` which is currently 300 epochs.
 There is a time period set in which the user must call Initiate Withdraw and proceed to the next phase of the lock.
-Currently, the `withdrawInitiationPeriod` set is 150 epochs (Check Network Parameters [here](https://razorscan.io/governance/values)).
+Currently, the `withdrawInitiationPeriod` set is 150 epochs (Check current network parameters [here](https://razorscan.io/governance/values)).
 If user Unstaked in epoch `T` the user must call Initiate Withdraw after epoch `T + 300` and before `T + 450` epoch.
     _Note_ : _Failing to call Initiate Withdraw within the specified epochs will result in a penalty via <ins>Reset Lock</ins>_.

 2.  **Initiate Withdraw**: